StructuralMike/ALTTPRYamlRandomizer/README.md

 Modifications are done as per the settings defined in the provided **YamlRandomizer.yaml** file.

 This tool relies a lot on the plando feature of Archipelago.
-To enable this, you need to modify your Archipelago **host.yaml** file accordingly:
+To enable this, you need to modify your Archipelago **host.yaml** before you generate seeds:

     plando_options: "items,texts"